Sex Matters (advocacy group): Advocacy

 In May 2025, Fiona McAnena, Sex Matters's director of campaigns, welcomed the Football Association ruling to ban transgender women from playing women's football in England.
 Later, after a controversy in which a trans woman working as a shop assistant at Marks & Spencer approached a teenage customer and her mother in the underwear section and asked if they needed any assistance, McAnena issued a statement saying "M&S needs to rethink its priorities and remember that women and girls have rights too, and that this man should not be permitted to hang around in the women's underwear department".
 M&S subsequently apologized, and later added that the store's bra fitting service (which had not been offered by the employee) would only be offered to customers who are "biological females" and only carried out by employees who are the same.

 In August 2025, Sex Matters supported GB News host Michelle Dewberry in issuing a legal threat against gym chain Virgin Active, resulting in the chain banning trans women from female changing rooms within the United Kingdom.
+After the resignation of Tim Davie from the BBC in, Sex Matters wrote an open letter to the BBC in which they demanded that it "Stop referring to 'transgender women'".
+Sex Matters unsuccessfully lobbied against a resolution of the Council of Europe banning conversion therapy.
+The resolution was passed in January 2026.

-After the resignation of Tim Davie from the BBC, Sex Matters wrote an open letter to the BBC in which they demanded that it "Stop referring to ‘transgender women' [...]
-When ‘woman’ or ‘female’ is used, the only clear understanding is biology.
-No prefix including ‘trans’ or ‘transgender’ can change this, and to use those terms is to mislead the public".
+In April 2026, Sex Matters welcomed a regulatory change which banned trans women from competing in women's darts competitions affiliated with the Darts Regulation Authority.
+The DRA had commissioned a report from Sex Matters board member Emma Hilton which concluded that trans women had an advantage in women's darts.